-The Google BigQuery database database is intended for business intelligence workloads, ie analysis of static data.
+The Google BigQuery database database is intended for business intelligence / data warehouse workloads, ie analysis of static data.
 New records can be efficiently appended to a BigQuery table, but modifying existing records is complicated and inefficient.
 Unfortunately, “reference tables” that are needed in BigQuery for performing joins are often simply a replica of data stored in some “upstream” system such as SAP or a relational database.
 The upstream system often allows mutating records - but replicating these changes through to the BigQuery business intelligence system can be tricky to implement.

 The BigQuery documentation does have a page that addresses this issue.
 However it can be hard to grasp the purpose of this documentation without further context; this article aims to provide that context.

 Some other non-relational databases have the same issue; Apache Hive is one of them (although Hive streaming tables do allow more efficient updates than are available in BigQuery).

 If you are new to data warehousing, my article Introduction to Data Warehousing might be useful.